-Get your UBC degree in zoology, a College of Applied Biology accredited program that studies animal biology from the perspective of the entire animal organism.
-The major in zoology at Okanagan campus embraces a broad range of topics in animal biology (physiology, ecology, developmental biology).
+Get your UBC degree in zoology, a program that studies animal biology from the level of the cell to the whole organism.
+The major in zoology at UBC embraces a broad range of topics in animal biology, such as comparative anatomy and physiology, ecology, developmental biology, and molecular biology.

-In zoology undergraduate studies at UBC Okanagan, you can complete a Bachelor of Science (BSc) degree with a major or honours in zoology.
+At UBC Okanagan, you can complete a Bachelor of Science (BSc) degree with a major or honours in Zoology.

 UBC Okanagan’s zoology program offers a variety of foundational and advanced courses that cover physiology, ecology, and developmental biology.

 - BIOL 359 – Laboratory in Physiology